 Medical Dynamics, Inc. was founded in November 1995 by Ralph J. Elfers and William B. Tahy, its principal owners.
 The Dayton School of Medical Massage began its first class in Dayton, Ohio on October 3, 1996.
 The School was the first of its kind in the Dayton area.
 Successful expansion to the Cincinnati area began with the Cincinnati School of Medical Massage beginning its first class in October 1997.
 The Cincinnati School was also the first of its kind in the Cincinnati area.
 Further expansion occurred in Lima with a joint massage program beginning at the Apollo Career Center in March 1999.
 In the fall of 2001, the Cleveland Institute of Medical Massage opened at the Polaris Career Center, later to be relocated to the Middleburg Town Square Plaza.
 Mr. Elfers retired from MDI in March 2011, and his ownership interests were transferred to Mr. Tahy, who assumed 100% of MDI.
 Mr. Tahy now serves as President of Medical Dynamics, Incorporated.
-Today, Medical Dynamics, Inc. consists of the Dayton School of Medical Massage and Dayton School of Medical Massage - Lima.
-In August 2019, Medical Dynamics, Inc. opened the Columbus School of Medical Massage in Columbus, OH.
+Today, Medical Dynamics, Inc. consists of the Dayton School of Medical Massage and its four branch campuses, Cincinnati School of Medical Massage, Cleveland Institute of Medical Massage and Dayton School of Medical Massage in Columbus, OH.